sebastianruder/NLP-progress/english/dialogue.md

 ## Dialogue act classification

-Dialogue act classification is the task of classifying an utterance with respect to the fuction it serves in a dialogue, i.e. the act the speaker is performing.
+Dialogue act classification is the task of classifying an utterance with respect to the function it serves in a dialogue, i.e. the act the speaker is performing.
 Dialogue acts are a type of speech acts (for Speech Act Theory, see [Austin (1975)](http://www.hup.harvard.edu/catalog.php?isbn=9780674411524) and [Searle (1969)](https://www.cambridge.org/core/books/speech-acts/D2D7B03E472C8A390ED60B86E08640E7)).

 ### Switchboard corpus
 The [Switchboard-1 corpus](https://catalog.ldc.upenn.edu/ldc97s62) is a telephone speech corpus, consisting of about 2,400 two-sided telephone conversation among 543 speakers with about 70 provided conversation topics.
 The dataset includes the audio files and the transcription files, as well as information about the speakers and the calls.